Skip to content

 A 50-line function with a wrong assumption costs 5 minutes to fix.
 A 500-line module with a wrong assumption costs an hour.
 A multi-file feature that touches 8 files with a wrong architectural assumption?
 You're throwing it away and starting over.

-The fix isn't slower generation.
-It's faster specification.
+The fix is faster specification, not slower generation.

 What a Spec Looks Like